-Craveable Hospitality Group brought their culinary expertise to Foxwoods Resort Casino with the opening of David Burke Prime Steakhouse in July 2008.
+David Burke Prime Steakhouse is celebrating their 15th year, first opening their doors in July 2008.
 The 13,000-square-foot steakhouse seats 375 and includes a 28-seat bar and multiple semi-private dining and event spaces.
-All cuts of meat served at the restaurant are hand-picked by our Chefs, with several selections dry-aged in the restaurant’s in-house dry-aging room.
-It is that room, and similar rooms throughout Craveable Hospitality Group’s restaurants, that won a United States Patent for the dry-aging process.
+All cuts of meat served at the restaurant are hand-picked by our Chefs, with several selections dry-aged in the restaurant’s in-house dry-aging room - a room that earned the group a United States Patent for the dry-aging process.

 Parents of French, Italian, and English heritages provided multicultural culinary influences to LaMothe from an early age as he grew up in Peakskille, NY, and eastern Connecticut.
 He often experimented with family recipes and spent time in the garden alongside his grandfather.
 In love with the tight-knit communities that surrounded him, he recognized the power of dining to bring people together.
 His first job at 16 as a dishwasher showed him the hard work involved, but he powered on, inspired by the camaraderie.